Opportunities for MBA Students

 An emphasis in conflict resolution can increase your conflict competency.
 You will have the skills to create a culture in your company that manages conflict in a way that maximizes efficiency, effectiveness and builds strong relationships.
 With a formal conflict resolution education you will be prepared to lead your organization through difficult moments.
 You will have the ability to gain consensus among groups and build teams that work effectively.
 The next wave of business professionals recognize the need for these skills in an increasingly diverse and global business environment.

 Students in Pepperdine's Fully Employed MBA program can choose an elective concentration to customize their curriculum.
-Select from seven areas of specialty including: Dispute Resolution, General Management, Leadership and Managing Organization Change, Entrepreneurship, Global Business, Marketing or Finance (See the Graziadio School's Fully Employed MBA Concentrations page for more information)
+Select from seven areas of specialty including: Dispute Resolution, General Management, Leadership and Managing Organization Change, Entrepreneurship, Global Business, Marketing or Finance.
+For general information on the concentrations available, please visit Graziadio Business School Part-time MBA Concentrations

 Students in Pepperdine's Full-time MBA program can also choose an elective concentration to tailor their curriculum.
 Select from five areas of specialty including: Dispute Resolution, Leadership and Managing Organization Change, Entrepreneurship, Marketing or Finance.
-For more information on the MBA's concentrations, please visit the Graziadio School's Full-time MBA Concentrations page.
+For general information on the concentrations available, please visit Graziadio Business School Full-time MBA Concentrations

 The Straus Institute teaches the skills of conflict resolution.
 Each course is uniquely designed to provide practical opportunities to exercise the strategies and tactics you are learning in class.
 All classes are highly interactive and provide great opportunities to form lasting relationships with both professors and a diverse population of fellow students.
 Classes are attended by law, business and other graduate students, executives, human resource professionals, doctors, psychologists, lawyers and even judges.